su2code/su2code.github.io/_docs/Linear-Solvers-and-Preconditioners.md

 Discrete adjoint applications respond well to high CFL values, the advice is generally the same as for the primal counterpart (fluid or structural).
 The `ILU` preconditioner should be used as `JACOBI` will only give an advantage for very low CFL values.

+**Note**: For steady-state discrete adjoint problems the system matrix does not change, therefore the external direct solvers may achieve the shortest solution time for 2D and medium scale (<1M nodes) 3D problems.